entelecheia/base-template/README.md

 ### CI

-The `CI` workflow runs on every push to the repository.
+The `Lint Code Base` workflow is automatically triggered whenever there is push activity in `main` or pull request activity towards `main`.
+It has one job:

-- [x] Linting
+1. Lint the codebase with GitHub's [Super-Linter](https://github.com/github/super-linter).

 ### CD